FireBird2612/100-days-of-code/logs.md

 I'm trying to figure out how can i remove the blinking effect on the lcd that say's "Scan your tag".
 I want it to be static but since it is in the loop, it acts like its blinking very rapidly.

 ---

+# Day19 of coding challenge

+**Date:** 18 Nov 2023

+Today, I connected the Reed Switch with ESP8266, the plan was to get the alert notification on Telegram by a bot which I had to configure.
+I was not able to completely get 100% result. but I do feel like with this type of project I now know much more about HTTP protocol.
+Also, played around with two more library, that i never knew about.

+---